Yurihaia/nbtdoc-rs/docs/format.md

 Note that these ranges are *always* inclusive.
 There are 3 types of ranges
 * Integer ranges, where the values may be signed integers.
-* Natural ranges, where the values may be unsigned integers.
+* Unsigned integer ranges, where the values may be unsigned integers.
 * Float ranges, where the values may be signed floating point numbers.

 ##### Registry Index